atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 C HISTORY OF
 m i'
 of his compliments on her beauty, and wishing with an ecstatic Sigh that he was destined to be the pof festor of her charms.
-“Ay, my lord, ” cried the giddy head, “but I can’t tell anything about that; for as I am just come out of the country, I Shall not Hke to take the first offer; -1 am willing to see more of the world, before I six — though — let me consider, ” added Sire, with a languiflring look at me, which was followed by an arch one at Sundon, “you are both very handsome : yet I suppose, there are a thousand as fine fellows in London, whom 1 have not Seen.”
+"Ay, my lord, " cried the giddy head, "but I can’t tell anything about that; for as I am just come out of the country, I Shall not Hke to take the first offer; -1 am willing to see more of the world, before I six — though — let me consider, " added Sire, with a languiflring look at me, which was followed by an arch one at Sundon, "you are both very handsome : yet I suppose, there are a thousand as fine fellows in London, whom 1 have not Seen."
-“You give a very pretty reason, ” Said I “for the natural fickleness of your temper; — and as there will be a constant succeslion of Sine fellows in London, you will probably never think of fixing, while you have a new man to admire every day, ”
+"You give a very pretty reason, " Said I "for the natural fickleness of your temper; — and as there will be a constant succeslion of Sine fellows in London, you will probably never think of fixing, while you have a new man to admire every day, "
-Delightful !” replied Sire, with her eyes Sparkling with pleasure, “There is nothing upon earth I Should like better.”
+Delightful !" replied Sire, with her eyes Sparkling with pleasure, "There is nothing upon earth I Should like better."
-“What a happy creature will the man be, ” answered T, “who has the honour to call you his wife — I mean only to cff//you So, child; for, I dare sa^ear, you will not, with that rage for variety, belong to any one person.”
+"What a happy creature will the man be, " answered T, "who has the honour to call you his wife — I mean only to cff//you So, child; for, I dare sa^ear, you will not, with that rage for variety, belong to any one person."
-“Nay, now you are too hard upon her, ” Said
+"Nay, now you are too hard upon her, " Said
 Sundon — -- -- -- who was weak enough to take all this
 for nothing but raillery.
-“Not in the lead” replied She brisky, pushing him away on his going to Seize her hand. — “If I am the objeu of general observation, it will be but generous in me to return the pleasure they give me, by admiring them.”
+"Not in the lead" replied She brisky, pushing him away on his going to Seize her hand. — "If I am the objeu of general observation, it will be but generous in me to return the pleasure they give me, by admiring them."
-Sundon being, at that moment, Sent for by a gentleman, who was come to dine with him, Beil Sat down by me — ( I was carelessly reclined on a garden seat) — and told me, “Sire never knew two Such idle wretches in her life j r adding, that Sire believed n O K LJ W U ij U K N. 71 believed I would not rise from my Seat to look at the handfomesl women in the world.”
+Sundon being, at that moment, Sent for by a gentleman, who was come to dine with him, Beil Sat down by me — ( I was carelessly reclined on a garden seat) — and told me, "Sire never knew two Such idle wretches in her life j r adding, that Sire believed n O K LJ W U ij U K N. 71 believed I would not rise from my Seat to look at the handfomesl women in the world."
-I replied, “that I certainly Should not give myfeif any trouble about women, as they were all ready enough to court me.”
+I replied, "that I certainly Should not give myfeif any trouble about women, as they were all ready enough to court me."
-“Indeed, my lord, ” said She“ “would be ’raftly more agreeable, isyou had less vanity.”
+"Indeed, my lord, " said She" "would be ’raftly more agreeable, isyou had less vanity."
-“There I agree with you. -- -- But have you not precisely the same failing? — When you mend, I Shall begin to reform. — Now, I am Strongly inclined to think, that if my reformation depends upon your's I Shall enjoy my vanity with great comfort to the end of my days, besides, I love myself too well to have any attachments. — ”
+"There I agree with you. -- -- But have you not precisely the same failing? — When you mend, I Shall begin to reform. — Now, I am Strongly inclined to think, that if my reformation depends upon your's I Shall enjoy my vanity with great comfort to the end of my days, besides, I love myself too well to have any attachments. — "
-“Ay, you may talk, but people as Stout as you have been conquered; and, I declare, the getting the better of your obstinacy would increase the consequen^re of the woman fo much, who made the attempt, that I have a violent desire to be that woman myself.”
+"Ay, you may talk, but people as Stout as you have been conquered; and, I declare, the getting the better of your obstinacy would increase the consequen^re of the woman fo much, who made the attempt, that I have a violent desire to be that woman myself."
-“You had better let me alone; for you will return from the field without a victory, perhaps without honour.”
+"You had better let me alone; for you will return from the field without a victory, perhaps without honour."
-“No — the more difficulty the more glory, my lord; and, therefore, from this moment, be upon your guard; for I will certainly leave nothing undone to obtain fo important a conquest.”
+"No — the more difficulty the more glory, my lord; and, therefore, from this moment, be upon your guard; for I will certainly leave nothing undone to obtain fo important a conquest."
-“And So be ruined by it — as Semele was in the arms of Jupiter. — No, no, child, think better, and let me alone — I give you fair warning.”
+"And So be ruined by it — as Semele was in the arms of Jupiter. — No, no, child, think better, and let me alone — I give you fair warning."
 A violent Struggle ensued, for the cunning toad had contrived, while She sat by me, to pick my pocket of my handkerchief. — This was a challenge not to be refused, at least by any man not as cold as a Carmelite. — She ran — 1 pursued' — feigning herself to be out of breath She Suffered herself to be caught, indeed, and flung herself into my arms. — Affecting to be quite insenslble, She pasiively permitted
 7s Jti 1 o 1 K X yj r
-ted all the Sredoms which I was provoked to take, and only was careful tc — recover in the prettiest confusion imaginable; and with a “fie! my lord, how can you do So ^ Positively you Shall let me go now” — at the same time, Strewing not the least desire to be released from her confinement: She rather by her languisliing eyes, and Short Sighs, wished to remain in the Situation into which Sire had forced herself. — Few men, Wilmot, I believe, would have neglected Such an opportunity. — I don’t pretend to be a Stoic, when a fine girl comes in my way, and does all She can to put my blood into a full gallop. — However, .consideration — I won’t Say virtue — Stopped me just when I was on the point of gratifying the pasiion which Beil had kindled in my bosom— — let her go. — Yet, hang me, if I don’t think we were both Sorry afterwards — She looked inost confoundedly baulked, and I cursed myself for an idiot — for Supposing that a girl, who could fink fo quietly into my arms, could posiibly have any thing of the vestal about her. -- -- -- 1 actually wonder how I came to be So Strangely, So unaccountably discreet.
+ted all the Sredoms which I was provoked to take, and only was careful tc — recover in the prettiest confusion imaginable; and with a "fie! my lord, how can you do So ^ Positively you Shall let me go now" — at the same time, Strewing not the least desire to be released from her confinement: She rather by her languisliing eyes, and Short Sighs, wished to remain in the Situation into which Sire had forced herself. — Few men, Wilmot, I believe, would have neglected Such an opportunity. — I don’t pretend to be a Stoic, when a fine girl comes in my way, and does all She can to put my blood into a full gallop. — However, .consideration — I won’t Say virtue — Stopped me just when I was on the point of gratifying the pasiion which Beil had kindled in my bosom— — let her go. — Yet, hang me, if I don’t think we were both Sorry afterwards — She looked inost confoundedly baulked, and I cursed myself for an idiot — for Supposing that a girl, who could fink fo quietly into my arms, could posiibly have any thing of the vestal about her. -- -- -- 1 actually wonder how I came to be So Strangely, So unaccountably discreet.
 — Perhaps Charlotte came athxvart my mind. -- -- -- -- -- --